 Overall basic shelter can be made for people at an ever decreasing cost.
 As with anything that humans desire strongly enough the costs of manufacturing of such items is drawn lower as time goes on.
 This force, cost-gravity, is very strong over time as it is a manifestation of the human desire to improve our living conditions.
 We have seen the introduction of new building techniques that can greatly reduce the cost of shelter for people and the rise of community initiatives and non profits to tackle these issues.
 Strong progress is inherently deflationary in nature.
 All other things being equal (which they obviously are not) the cost floor of creating new basic no-frills housing has dropped.
 The community will is there and the technology exists to solve this problem in countries like Australia and according to traditional economic metrics the economy was stronger than in times past, so naturally people naturally ask "why is this still a problem?".

 Housing availability is talked about frequently as the topic is one of importance in many places in the world, in all the countries that I've spent significant time in this has been an issue recently, this I would argue is not a coincidence.
 Stable supply of housing is a very important part of generating wealth and stability for a nation and secure access to housing is a great way to improve the well being of people.
+Healthier people are more productive, but more importantly healthier people are healthier.
 In many places housing affordability has been declining in the last decade and homelessness has become more of an issue.
-People have wrote about these issues from before the 2020 pandemic, it's just the pandemic has made the issues of homelessness far more obvious as it has become a health issue on top of a social one.
+People wrote about these issues long before the 2020 pandemic, it's just the pandemic has made the issues of homelessness far more obvious as it has become a health issue on top of a social one.
 Given the complete hysteria around the pandemic all the homeless that wanted a place to sleep under a roof got one, with enough fear the political will to house the homeless got sorted out in a remarkably short amount of time.
 Unfortunately there's still some people with mental health issues sleeping rough at the moment but like I said earlier that's a separate issue with different needs and different solutions.
 Beyond virus fears there's economic fears, the real estate market in Melbourne's central business district is set to completely collapse because of the policy decisions taken with the lockdown leading to a crisis in long term confidence.
 Demand for both commercial and residential real estate in that location is set to collapse, the only reason the numbers haven't reflected this is because during the lockdown real estate inspections have been banned and travel is also heavily restricted.
 Looking beyond the lock down people are now seeing creating housing as a way to do something that's both socially useful and as a way to help economically get out of this pandemic of 2020 induced slump.
 This is one of the directions that the Keynesian's are seeing as a potential stimulus option.
 This sentiment is seen in recent articles like this article calling for more investment in social housing during a pandemic, that are talking about how investing in housing might be a good way to get out of the economic slump caused by the pandemic of 2020.
 But how come in the decade before the pandemic we supposedly had years of economic "growth" but the homelessness problem got worse and not better?

 Just "stimulating" the economy unfortunately doesn't magically solve every problem, across multiple decades of economic growth homelessness got worse because the will was not there to actually deal with the housing problem.
 A strong economy can have an increase in available resources but can choose to not deploy them in response to certain issues.
 Somewhat ironically higher house prices are seen as an indicator of a strong economy by many but yet the easiest ways to get higher house prices are actually harmful for the real economy.
 Perhaps the easiest way to upwardly manipulate prices is to artificially restrict supply which actually harms the real economy because people end up not being able to productively use real estate.
 So while the high prices are easy to record the economic downsides like higher homelessness, housing instability and the numerous stories of people not being able to contribute to the real economy as well as they could due to not having access to real estate they can productively use are much harder to put a number to.
 Even though that Melbourne University article is talking about economic recovery it, like many other articles about housing shortages, doesn't talk about the huge elephant in the room which is that housing has become an extreme asset bubble in Australia.
 This asset bubble is driven by artificially low interest rates that are now in negative real terms.
 Perhaps one of the most striking impacts occurs when interest rates get negative in real terms because this strongly drives the formation of asset bubbles by people wishing to purchase hard assets to preserve their purchasing power.

 As long as there is an asset bubble with housing we will always have extreme difficulties in providing enough affordable housing.
-The economy getting "stronger" could actually make homelessness worse depending on how those economic gains are used.
+The economy getting "stronger" could actually make homelessness worse depending on the nature of those economic "gains"1.
 For example if people decide to park their money in residential housing as a speculation without any plans to actually lease it out then a stronger economy that allows more speculators to buy housing could make things worse not better.
 The reason is that just like the toilet paper panic of 2020 you can have a situation where if you made more toilet paper the supply would just be immediately taken by hoarders who are buying the toilet paper not to use it but to speculate on the future price of it going up.
 Supply actually has to make it to the people who need it for it to be useful.
 I unfortunately see this dynamic on the exact same block I am typing this post on, there's 2 investor owned properties on this block alone that are perfectly habitable but have been empty long term.
 Nearby there were also some residential buildings where the construction was stalled for over a decade due to financing issues despite this being one of the biggest decades of returns in that area on residential housing.
 Increasing the supply of housing will only start to put a dent into the homelessness situation if those houses are actually made available to people who need a place to live.

 So why do we have empty houses despite a housing availability crisis?
 Why does the price of houses keep going up?